Disambiguate Entity Matching using Large Language Models through Relation Discovery: Introduction

 \section{Introduction}

 Entity matching, also known as record linkage, is the fundamental task for performing fuzzy join for data integration~\cite{chen2019customizable} and deduplication for data cleaning~\cite{manghi2020entity}.
 Previous efforts concentrated on the {\it fuzzy term representations, such as synonyms and abbreviations}.
 To match fuzzy terms, traditional methods like edit distance and Jaccard similarity have been used to measure term similarity.
-To capture semantic similarities between terms, techniques such as embeddings~\cite{lu2021entity} and deep neural networks~\cite{barlaug2021neural,mudgal2018deep} have been utilized.
+To capture semantic similarities between terms, techniques such as embeddings~\cite{lu2021entity} and deep neural networks~\cite{barlaug2021neural,mudgal2018deep,li2023effective} have been utilized.
 Recently, large language models (LLMs) like GPT have achieved results that are comparable, or even better than, previous SOTA approaches, with zero or few shot learning prompts~\cite{nuntachit2023check,narayan2022can}.

 With the growing access to open data sources and data markets, there has been a higher demand for {\it matching entities with external databases}.
 Often, external databases include entities with varying levels of detail and granularity, making it rare to find an exact match.
-Consequently, analysts usually settle for matches with related, but not identical, entities to accomplish tasks at hand. {\bf Besides fuzzy terms, a significant challenge in such an entity matching process lies in the ambiguity in defining what "match" means.} We illustrate such ambiguity through a real-world problem:
+Consequently, analysts usually settle for matches with similar or closely related, but not identical, entities to accomplish tasks at hand. {\bf Besides term fuzziness, a significant challenge in such an entity matching process lies in the ambiguity in defining what "match" means.} Understanding how entities are related and the nuances involved is especially important for high-stake tasks in responsible AI.
+To illustrate this ambiguity, we start with an example problem based on our collaborators at ESG Flo: